 You're Going to Need a Drink for This: Cocktail Exhibition and Hospitality Law

 Three cocktails.
 Three hospitality lawyers.
-Come ready to learn about new alcohol flavors and timely law subjects, including: responsible alcohol service, employment law in the age of #MeToo, and immigration.
+Come ready to learn about new alcohol flavors and timely law subjects, including: responsible alcohol service, employment law, and real estate.

-David is an attorney whose firm counsels restaurants, bars, chefs, caterers, and other members of the hospitality community.
+David is the founder of Denney Law Group, a firm that counsels restaurants, bars, and other members of the hospitality community.

-David and his team focus the majority of their practice on matters including the formation, purchase and sale of business entities; private equity transactions; commercial leases and real estate transactions; trademark protection; employment law; alcoholic beverage licensing; and franchising.
+David and his team focus the majority of their practice on matters including the formation, purchase and sale of business entities; private equity transactions; commercial leases and real estate; trademark protection; employment matters; beverage alcohol licensing; and franchising.
 The firm also represents its clients in various types of civil litigation.

-David’s professional commitment to the food and beverage community is highlighted by his industry-wide involvement, including writing and speaking on various topics in restaurant law throughout the year.
+David’s professional commitment to the food and beverage community is highlighted by his industry-wide involvement, including:

 For over two decades, Jake Monty has successfully practiced at the intersection of immigration, labor, and employment laws.
 A nationally recognized authority on issues facing employers with large Hispanic workforces, Jake has written not one, but two books on the topic and speaks regularly in English and Spanish on navigating labor and employment matters in industries with heightened immigration scrutiny.
 His clients include professional baseball teams, grocery store chains, single establishment and chain restaurants, and leading companies in the construction and facility maintenance fields.
 Jake has been interviewed by major media outlets such as Fox News, CNN, and MSNBC regarding national immigration concerns.